-- You will mentor and guide less experienced members of the team and give feedback and coaching to ensure that engineering practices are understood and applied
+- We'd also like you to mentor and guide less experienced members of the team, building their skills and giving feedback and coaching

 Are you the right candidate?

-- Experience in agile methodologies and full product lifecycle
+- Experience in the use of agile methodologies and the full product lifecycle

-- Effective collaboration within a team – ability to speak up, challenge, agree and commit
+- Effective at collaborating within a team – able to speak up, challenge, agree and commit

-- Competence in developing for operational concerns (monitoring integration, performance testing, security considerations)
+- Skilled in developing for operational concerns (reliability engineering, monitoring integration, performance testing, security considerations)

-Excellent career progression – the BBC offers great opportunities for ambitious software engineers to seek new challenges and work on many different and varied products.
+- Excellent career progression – the BBC offers great opportunities for employees to seek new challenges and work in different areas of the organisation.

-Benefits - We offer a competitive salary package, a flexible 35-hour working week for work-life balance and 26 days holiday with the option to buy an extra 5 days, a defined pension scheme and discounted dental, healthcare, gym and much more.
+- Benefits- We offer a competitive salary package, a work-life balance and 26 days holiday with the option to buy an extra 5 days, a defined pension scheme and discounted dental, health care, gym and much more.